 Additionally, the Italian game of sette e mezzo and the (probably) Spanish game of trente-un almost certainly provided playing elements that would go on to be incorporated into modern Blackjack.

-At any rate, the game was being played in American gaming houses in the early 1800’s but wasn’t called “blackjack” until the first part of the 20th century.
+At any rate, American gaming houses offered the game in the early 1800s, but wasn’t called “blackjack” until the first part of the 20th century.
 The name comes from a special “bonus” of 10 to 1 that was paid if the player received a black Ace and a black Jack as his first two cards.

 Although that particular bonus is no longer found in the modern game, a smaller bonus of 3:2 or 6:5 is still paid for any player that receives an Ace and any 10-valued card as his first two cards (assuming the dealer doesn’t also have a blackjack).

-Today, Blackjack is the most popular banking card game in casinos, and it surpassed Craps as the number one table game back in the 1960’s.
-When was the last time you played a hand?
+Today, Blackjack is the most popular banking card game in casinos, and it surpassed Craps as the number one table game back in the 1960s.